jbelleza29/property-app/README.md

 yarn install
 ```

-Built With
+# Built With
 Express - Fast, unopinionated, minimalist web framework for Node.js

 GraphQL - A query language for your API

 React - A JavaScript library for building user interfaces

+# Database

+PostgreSQL - An open-source relational database management system

+# Dependencies

-Sequelize - A promise-based Node.js ORM for PostgreSQL
+Sequelize - A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server

+Apollo Server - A community-maintained open-source GraphQL server that works with any GraphQL schema

+React Apollo - React components for Apollo GraphQL

+# Development Dependencies
+Nodemon - A utility that automatically restarts your Node.js server when changes are detected